"Courage Starts with Showing Up & Letting Ourselves Be Seen." Brené Brown

 Alicia Stineman (Medical Billing Coordinator )

 Alicia performs complex clerical and accounting functions for patient billing, including verification of invoice information, maintenance of third-party billing records, and resolution of problems.
-She follows up on submitted claims and patient billing and resubmits claims or correct inaccuracies.
+She follows up patient billing, claims submission, and corrects inaccuracies that may cause a delay in billing.
 She works to resolve any issues with claims processing by keeping our billing manual up to date so that we always have the most current insurance requirements and guidelines in place to follow.
 Alicia says there is never a dull moment when working with insurance companies!

 Jess Sudik (Medical Office Manager)

-Jess joined the practice in 2019 as a medical receptionist and quickly worked her way up to office manager.
-She has a bachelor’s degree in psychology from Cleveland State University.
-Jess has always had a passion for mental health, so much so, she decided to continue her studies at Cleveland State University where she is also completing the Clinical Mental Health Counseling master's program.
+Jess joined the practice in 2019 as a Medical Receptionist and quickly worked her way up to Medical Office Manager.
+She received her bachelor’s degree in Psychology from Cleveland State University.
+Jess has always had a passion for mental health, so much so, she decided to continue her studies at Cleveland State University in the Clinical Mental Health Counseling master's program and is set to graduate this May.